Tungurahua

 Tungurahua (/tʊŋɡʊˈrɑːwə/; from Quichua tunguri (throat) and rahua (fire), "Throat of Fire") is an active stratovolcano located in the Cordillera Oriental of Ecuador.
 The volcano gives its name to the province of Tungurahua.
-Volcanic activity restarted on August 19, 1999, and is ongoing As of 2023, with several major eruptions since then, the last starting on 1 February 2014.
+Volcanic activity restarted on August 19, 1999, and is ongoing As of 2023, with several eruptive episodes since then, the most recent lasting from February 26 to March 16, 2016.

 Etymology

 According to one theory the name Tungurahua is a combination of the Quichua tunguri (throat) and rahua (fire) meaning "Throat of Fire".
 According to another theory it is based on the Quichua uraua for crater.
-Tungurahua is also known as "The Black Giant", and in local indigenous mythology it is allegedly referred to as Mama Tungurahua ("Mother Tungurahua").
+Tungurahua is also known as "The Black Giant" (Gigante Negro in spanish), and in local indigenous mythology it is referred to as Mama Tungurahua ("Mother Tungurahua").

 Geography and geology

 Location

 Tungurahua 5023 m is located in the Cordillera Oriental of the Andes of central Ecuador, 140 km south of the capital Quito.
 Nearby notable mountains are Chimborazo (6263 m) and El Altar (5319 m).
 It rises above the small thermal springs town of Baños de Agua Santa (1800 m) which is located at its foot 8 km to the north.
-Other nearby towns are Ambato (30 km to the northwest), Baños and Riobamba (30 km to the southwest).
+Other nearby towns are Ambato (30 km to the northwest) and Riobamba (30 km to the southwest).
 Tungurahua is part of the Sangay National Park.